10 Ways to Overcome Imposter Syndrome as a Translator

 Case 1: The “Lucky Break”

-Scenario: Sarah, a translator, recently completed a major project for a prestigious client.
+Scenario: Maria, a translator, recently completed a major project for a prestigious client.
 The client provided glowing feedback, praising the quality of her work and even referred her to other clients.
-Despite this, Sarah struggles with the feeling that she only got the project because the client was “desperate” or “just needed someone,” not because of her skill set.
+Despite this, Maria struggles with the feeling that she only got the project because the client was “desperate” or “just needed someone,” not because of her skill set.
 She worries that she’ll never be able to replicate this success and feels like a fraud, unsure if she can meet the same high expectations again.

 How it manifests:

-- Sarah constantly second-guesses her abilities, even when evidence shows her competence.
+• Maria constantly second-guesses her abilities, even when evidence shows her competence.

-- She feels like she’s “been lucky” and doesn’t deserve the praise.
+• She feels like she’s “been lucky” and doesn’t deserve the praise.

-- This doubt leads her to take fewer risks, avoid seeking bigger projects, and possibly turning down lucrative opportunities because she doesn’t feel “good enough.”
+• This doubt leads her to take fewer risks, avoid seeking bigger projects, and possibly turning down lucrative opportunities because she doesn’t feel “good enough.”

 Case 2: The “Polite Feedback” Fear